Our Sustainability Skills symbols are a visual tool designed

 Geisha 2018

 With its 11 cm sculptural platform sole, the Geisha collection takes the fusion of high heels, function, and comfort—first explored in the Happy collection—to a new level.
 The broad platform provides secure support despite the height.
-The cubist sole is stitched to the upper leather with thick yarn only at the front and back, creating a distinctive open space in the middle that adds a unique aesthetic.
+The cubist sole is stitched to the upper leather with thick yarn only at the front and back, creating a distinctive open space in the middle.

 Care instructions